Ocean City State Park

 In most seasons, you can drive on the beach, so you won't have to schlep picnic food, chairs, day tents and bags all the way from the parking lot.
 Please observe the 25-mph speed limit, as it is a state highway.

 Make your way back to the park for a colorful (or stormy) sunset and a breath of salty air, before curling up in your tent, trailer or RV.

-Ocean City State Park is a year-round, 170-acre camping park, featuring ocean beach, dunes and dense thickets of shore pine.
+Ocean City State Park is a year-round, 257-acre camping park, featuring ocean beach, dunes and dense thickets of shore pine.

 Visitors may enjoy interpretive signs available throughout the park.
 The Ocean Shores Interpretive Center is located on the south end of Ocean Shores near the marina.
 It's open on the weekends from May 26 to June 30, and 10 a.m. - 4 p.m., Monday, Thursday - Sunday from July 1 to Labor Day.

-The park has 149 standard campsites, 29 full utility campsites, one dump station, four restrooms, and six showers.
-The utility sites provide electricity, water, and sewer.
-Maximum site length is 50-feet (limited availability).
+The park has 149 standard campsites, 29 full-hookup sites, one dump station, four restrooms and six showers.
+The hookup sites provide electricity, water and sewer.
+Maximum site length is 50 feet (limited availability).

-A concessionnaire has firewood and ice for sale during the summer months.
+Firewood is sold in the Welcome Center during office hours.
 All services and supplies are available in the town of Ocean Shores, about 1.5 miles south.
 Horse rentals can usually be found at the Chance a la Mer and Oyehut ocean beach entrances.
 Moped rentals are available at various locations in the area.
 The nearest hospital is in Aberdeen.
 Ocean Shores has emergency medical technicians.